AmaanSyed110/MultiPDF-RAG/README.md

 - **Streamlit** - A lightweight framework for building the user interface, providing an interactive platform to query PDF documents.

-- **PyPDF2** - A Python library used to extract and manage text content from PDF files for analysis.
+- **pdfplumber** - A Python library used to extract readable text from PDFs.

 - **LangChain** - A framework for integrating language models, facilitating the app’s ability to generate contextual answers.

+- **FAISS** - High-performance similarity search for vector embeddings.

 - **OpenAI API** - Powers the natural language processing capabilities, enabling accurate responses to user queries based on PDF content.